Ignition Interlock Driver License (IIL)

 • Vehicular Homicide involving drugs or alcohol

-• Your current suspension or revocation doesn’t include any of the following:
+3. Your current suspension or revocation doesn't include:

 • Habitual Traffic Offender (Suspended 1st degree)